 The country life was a far cry from our urban ways.
 No doubt our family of four with a dog was busting out of our 900-square-foot rental but we also had a certain groove living in the city.
-We valued the diversity, the culture and the pedestrian lifestyle.
+We valued the diversity, the culture, the pedestrian lifestyle, and the take-out.
 Plus, our kids loved the playgrounds.
 Having spent over a decade of my adult life in NYC, it had become home.
 So, why were we considering up and moving our family permanently to what some would consider the middle of nowhere?
 Certainly, with young kids in the picture, the call to greener pastures was growing stronger but was a total rural Vermont immersion necessary?

 I had always loved the pastoral beauty of the Green Mountain State, the way of life, and the politics.
 Luckily, when I introduced my future husband to Vermont, he too was drawn to the landscape and by the prospect of rooting down there in the future.
 Five years prior, while we were still just dating, we had come across this plot of land for sale, ten pristine acres of woods and an open meadow in the Champlain Valley.
 Naturally, we loved it, but there was no practical reason to buy it; the land had no electricity or well, no structure or neighborhood, and definitely no take-out.
 It was the opposite of New York City—so we placed a bid.
 The first night we spent as landowners, we pitched a small tent on an outcropping of ledge padded by moss and pine needles.
 There we admired the afternoon light raking across the open field and into the trees.
 We imagined our future living room on the very spot we sat so that we could always enjoy this particular nuance, and in that moment we seeded the dream of our home.